academic-resources/odin/pattern_matching.md

 ### ** Knowledge Check
 This section contains questions for you to check your understanding of this lesson.
-If you're having trouble answering the questions below on your own, review the material above to find the answer.** - <a class="knowledge-check-link" href="https://docs.ruby-lang.org/en/3.0.0/doc/syntax/pattern_matching_rdoc.html">What is pattern matching?</a>
+If you're having trouble answering the questions below on your own, review the material above to find the answer :**

+- <a class="knowledge-check-link" href="https://docs.ruby-lang.org/en/3.0.0/doc/syntax/pattern_matching_rdoc.html">What is pattern matching?</a>
 - <a class="knowledge-check-link" href="https://docs.ruby-lang.org/en/3.0.0/doc/syntax/pattern_matching_rdoc.html#label-Patterns">What is the difference between array patterns and hash patterns?</a>
 - <a class="knowledge-check-link" href="#variable-pattern">What is the variable pattern match?</a>
 - <a class="knowledge-check-link" href="#array-pattern-match">What are the different ways of pattern matching on an array?</a>